SoorenGhodsi/FaceFilter/README.md

 Face Filter is a program that places select filters onto faces that are detected in the given image or the live feed.

 ### Installation
-To use Face Filters, you must install numpy version 1.19.13, cv2, scipy
+To use Face Filters, you must install numpy version 1.19.13, cv2, and scipy.

 ```
 pip install opencv-contrib-python